- Configuration options

 Snap exposes RESTful APIs that allow performing various actions like obtaining a list of running plugins or running new tasks.
 Full list of allowed operations is documented in the REST API docs.
 REST configuration consists of following options:

-enable(default: true) - bool value indicating if REST server should be started.
-Disabling this option will cause dysfunction of Swisnap Command-line.
+enable(default: true) - boolean value indicating if REST server should be started.
+Disabling this option will interfere with the Swisnap Command-line.

-rest_auth: (default: false) - force authentication when connecting with REST API,
+rest_auth: (default: false) - force authentication when connecting with the REST API.

-rest_auth_password- password that should be required to connect with REST API (in the form of basic authentication),
+rest_auth_password- password that should be required to connect with the REST API (in the form of basic authentication).

-rest_key- path to private key used by REST server.
+rest_key- path to the private key used by REST server.

 Other options available: